 In October 2019, the City issued \$18.8 million of Carson Public Financing Authority Revenue Bonds, Series 2019 (Measure M & R Local Street Project) (the "Bonds").
-The Bonds were issued to finance the design, acquisition, and construction of certain local roadway and street improvement projects in the City, purchase a debt service reserve policy to satisfy the reserve requirement for the Bonds and, pay the costs of issuing the Bonds.
+The Bonds were issued to finance the design, acquisition, and construction of certain local roadway and street improvement projects (collectively, the "Projects") in the City, purchase a debt service reserve policy to satisfy the reserve requirement for the Bonds and to pay the costs of issuing the Bonds.
+As of fiscal year 2023-24, the outstanding balance of Measure M & R bonds (MMMR) was \$14.9 million.

-In June 2020, the City issued \$108 million Pension obligation bonds (POB).
-As of fiscal year 2022-23, the unamortized POB was \$104 million.
-The POB were issued to pay the City's unamortized, unfunded accrued actuarial liability to CalPERS for the benefit of City employees and pay the cost of issuing the Bonds.
-Additional information on the City's long-term liabilities can be found on Note 6.
+In June 2020, the City issued \$108.0 million Pension Obligation Bonds (POB).
+The Bonds were issued to pay the City's unamortized, unfunded accrued liability to the California Public Employees' Retirement System ("CalPERS") for the benefit of City employees and pay the costs of issuing the Bonds.
+As of fiscal year 2023-24, the outstanding balance of Pension Obligation Bonds was \$99.8 million.